Tote Gote: History

 Bonham created the Tote Gote to relieve the exhaustion of walking through the Utah mountains while hunting.
 First called the "Mechanical Goat", it was renamed to refer to its ability to "tote" (carry) deer out of the woods while climbing inclines with the skill of a mountain goat.

 The first Tote Gotes could reach speeds of only 5 mph (8 km/h), too slow for functional use, and the front wheel rose off the ground when too much throttle was applied.
 The design was eventually perfected in November 1957.

 The first Tote Gote was sold on 1 June 1958.
 After entering mass production, 3,700 Tote Gotes were sold in 1960.
 The second version of the Tote Gote entered the market in 1959, called the Model A or the "Scamp".

-Brent Bonham's father, Bond Bonham, became president of the Bonham Corporation while Brent focused on research and development.
+Ralph Bonham's father, Bond Bonham, became president of the Bonham Corporation while Ralph focused on research and development.
 Improvements were introduced, such as rear and side screens to protect the wild game and drivers, and lighting systems.
 New variants were also created, such as the Loadstar III, a three-wheeled Tote Gote for use in warehouses and plant nurseries; a street-based model called the Collegiate for use on college campuses; a minibike called the Mini Gote; and a shaft driven series called the NOVA.

 After producing Tote Gotes for thirteen years, the Bonham Company closed in 1970 and sold its remaining stock of parts.
 A community of Tote Gote enthusiasts is still active.